Bringing Clean Water to the World with charity: waterFebruary 27th, 2020

-Update as of May 23, 2019: Thanks to the generosity of our members, we reached our original donation goal of $50,000, and that amount has been matched by a new partner—Red Nose Day USA—to bring our total donation to charity: water up to $100,000.
-These funds will be used to develop 10 clean water wells in Ethiopia.
+Last year, we reached our original donation goal of $50,000, which was matched by a new partner—Red Nose Day USA—to bring our total donation to charity: water up to $100,000.
+The funds were used to develop 10 clean water wells in Ethiopia.

 We’re proud to partner with charity: water this month and give our members the opportunity to help bring clean water to communities in need.
-Our goal is to raise $50,000, which will fund five clean water wells in Malawi, one of the least developed and most impoverished countries in the world.
+Our goal is to raise $50,000, which will fund five clean water wells in Ethiopia.
+Access to clean water in Ethiopia reduces water collection time and disease burden, creating transformational change in education, gender equality, and household income.

 Ready to get involved?